MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 1. Select **Add Private Link**.

-   The **Add Private Link** pane lists storage accounts from your tenant that you’ve permission to see.
+   The **Add Private Link** pane lists storage accounts in your tenant that you can see.

 1. Select the subscription, resource group, and storage account.